 - Optional: In the Contact policy section, select one or more contact policies

 to associate with this action.A contact policy limits the number of times customers can be contacted on a particular communication channel over a certain period of time.
-For more information, see Editing contact policies from Campaigns.
+For more information, see Controlling the number of customer contacts with contact policies.

 - Optional: Do steps 1 to 7 again to configure another type of engagement conditions.You can define any combination of Eligibility, Applicability, and Suitability conditions for an action.